 If you return your review form by the given date but the review process continues past the expiry date of your card, the card’s validity may be extended so that you can continue to use it while the review is taking place.
 The extension is on a month-by-month basis so it is advisable to contact the Client Registration Unit to confirm that your card has been extended and continues to be valid.

 You can apply online for a medical card or GP visit card on medicalcard.ie.
 This is the quickest method of obtaining the card.
-The completed form will be returned to you.

 Otherwise, you can download an application form for a GP visit card and medical card: